andreamartz/sb-14-1-how-the-web-works/README.md

 - What is HTTP?

+  A: HTTP stands for hypertext transfer protocol.

 - What is a URL?
+  A: THis is often called a "web address."
+URL stands for universal resource locator.

 - Describe the different parts of a URL.

+  _A: It contains information about the protocol, hostname, resource, and query.
+THere is also a default port assigned if we don't specify one._

+  - _hostname:_
+  - _resource: what content we're looking for_
+  - _query: this part is OPTIONAL and provides additional information like search terms, information from a form, etc._

 - What is an IP?

+  _A: IP stands for Internet Protocol._

 - What is DNS?

+  _A: DNS stands for Domain Name System.
+It works like an old school phone book for the **web** where the **hostname** we type into the address bar gets turned into an IP address that the computer can use.
+It can also do reverse lookups._

 - What is a query string?
 - What are two HTTP verbs and how are they different?

+  _A: GET and POST are two HTTP verbs.
+POST requests_

 - What is an HTTP request?
 - What is an HTTP response?
 - What is an HTTP header?
 Give a couple examples of request and response headers you have seen.